newatoms/guides/understand-conten-marketing/readme.md

 The value-in-use in this case is the idea that you can obtain millions in cash, and seeing how much the glass can withstand.

-Just with the *Furrow*, *3M* does not simply say, our product is the best, but they illustrating it by gambling 3 million dollars on the fact that even the most motivated people can not break trough it.
+Just with the *Furrow*, *3M* does not simply say, our product is the best, but illustrating it by gambling 3 million dollars on the fact that even the most motivated people can not break trough it.
 Screaming the value and promise of their product, without uttering a word.

 ## What you need to know in order to make awesome content marketing